aholachek/redux-usage-report/README.md

 # Redux Usage Report

-This library tracks the way your app is using the data in your Redux store.
+This library tracks the way your app is actually using the data in your Redux store.
 By setting up the monitor in devtools you can see a live view of when different parts of your store are accessed:

 ![Redux usage monitor in action](./images/redux-usage.gif)